trammellmaurice/tactLayers/README.md

   - Assets move in a predictable pattern
   - Assets move within their "layer"

+PURPOSE:
+To create a baseline tactical training platform for commanding UxS assets.
+To be controlled by AI.

 ASSETS:
 Infinite Stamina: (Can move continuously)
   UGV Heavy -- slow but heavily armored and high damage